sonatype/nexus-oss/README.md

 #### Prepare the _pom.xml_

 Assume you have a standard Java web application build with [Maven][3].
 To build a RPM of your WAR file you could use the [rpm-maven-plugin][12] by Codehaus.
-Its goal _attached-rpm_ automatically attached the RPM file as Maven build artifact so that the RPM is uploaded to Nexus in the _deploy_ phase.
+Its goal _attached-rpm_ automatically attaches the RPM file as Maven build artifact so that the RPM is uploaded to Nexus in the _deploy_ phase.
 A minimal _pom.xml_ would look like this:
 	<?xml version="1.0" encoding="UTF-8"?>
 	<project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">
 	  <modelVersion>4.0.0</modelVersion>
 	  <groupId>org.sonatype.nexus.yum.its</groupId>
 	  <artifactId>war-rpm-test</artifactId>
 	  <version>1.0</version>
 	  <packaging>war</packaging>
 	  <build>
 	    <plugins>
 	      <!-- use rpm-maven-plugin to package the war into an rpm -->